 During the 1800s, the best graphite in the world came from China.
 American pencil makers wanted a special way to tell people that their pencils contained Chinese graphite.

 In China, the color yellow is associated with royalty and respect.
-American pencil manufacturers began painting their pencils bright yellow to communicate this “regal” feeling and association with China.
+American pencil manufacturers began painting their pencils yellow to communicate this “regal” feeling and association with China.
 However, according to Henry Petroski’s history of the pencil, the European producer Koh-I-Noor was the first to introduce a yellow pencil.

 The rest, as they say, is history.
 Today, a majority of basic hexagonal graphite writing pencils sold in the United States are painted yellow and what was once perceived as “regal” has now become “common